 - Two Phi Beta Kappa Thesis Prizes ($1,000 each)

-To qualify for consideration, two copies of the essay must be handed to the receptionist in the College Office, 120 Cohen Hall, by the last day of class in the spring semester.
-The copies must be accompanied by a letter of endorsement by a faculty advisor.
-For further information, contact Dr. Janet Tighe, 120 Cohen Hall, 215.898.6341.
+To qualify for consideration, submissions should be sent via email to Danielle Venit by 11:59 PM EDT on April 26 (the last day of classes in Spring ’23).
+Submissions must be accompanied by a letter of endorsement by a faculty advisor.
+For further information, contact Dr. Rebecca Poyourow, 120 Cohen Hall.
 Students are not required to be members of Phi Beta Kappa in order to receive these awards.

 Roy and Diana Vagelos Science Challenge Award